 Key Components of a Graffiti AI Memory System

 To achieve persistent recall, a graffiti AI that remembers stuff typically integrates several key components.
 These include a robust memory storage solution, often a vector database, capable of handling large volumes of data.
 Crucially, sophisticated indexing and retrieval mechanisms, such as semantic search, are employed to ensure that information can be found based on meaning rather than just exact keywords.
-Furthermore, memory management processes, including consolidation and summarization, are vital for maintaining an efficient and relevant knowledge base.
+Also, memory management processes, including consolidation and summarization, are vital for maintaining an efficient and relevant knowledge base.
 Finally, seamless integration with the core LLM is essential for providing context and storing new experiences, making the graffiti memory an active part of the agent’s workflow.